-- 32. In retribution, Google removed Fortnite from Google Play Store listings, preventing new users from obtaining the game.
-Google also prevented Android users who acquired Fortnite from the Google Play Store from obtaining app updates they needed to continue playing with their friends and family. - 33.
-Epic has publicly advocated for years that Google cease the anticompetitive conduct addressed in this First Amended Complaint.
+32. 29.
+In retribution, Google removed Fortnite from Google Play Store listings, preventing new playersusers from obtaining the game.
+Google also prevented Android users who acquired Fortnite from the Google Play Store from obtaining app updates they will needneeded to continue playing with their friends and family.

+anti-competitive conduct addressed in this First Amended Complaint.
 Google refused to change its industry-impacting conduct.
 Instead, Google offered to placate Epic by offering it preferential terms on side deals, such as YouTube sponsorships and cloud services, if Epic agreed to distribute Fortnite in the Google Play Store and acceded to Google's 30% tax.
-Google has reached preferential deals with major mobile app developers, such as Activision Blizzard,
+Google has reached at least one preferential dealdeals with anothermajor mobile game developer, app developers, such as Activision Blizzard, and Epic believes that Google is using similar benefit Epic alone while leaving Google's anti-competitive restraints intact; instead, Epic is focused on opening up the Android ecosystem for the benefit of all developers and consumers.

-These deals allow Google to keep its monopolistic behavior publicly unchallenged.
-But Epic is not interested in any side deals that might benefit Epic alone while leaving Google's anti-competitive restraints intact; instead, Epic is focused on opening up the Android ecosystem for the benefit of all developers and consumers.
+These deals with other companies to allow Google to keep its monopolistic behavior publicly unchallenged.
+But Epic is not interested in any side deals that might

-34. Accordingly, Epic seeks injunctive relief in court.
+34. 31.
+Accordingly, Epic seeks injunctive relief in court.
 Google's conduct has caused and continues to cause Epic financial harm, but Epic is not bringing this case to recover these damages; Epic is not seeking any monetary relief, but rather only an order enjoining Google from continuing to impose its anti-competitive conduct on the Android ecosystem.